Skip to content

 self.token = token

-In this example, we added a preprocessing hook for GithubClient get_user the request function add_authorization that adds the parameter of the token instance to the Authorizatio request header, The first parameter req of the preprocessing hook is used to receive the request object for processing.
+In this example, we added a add_authorization preprocessing hook for the get_user request function of the GithubClient class. that adds the parameter of the token instance to the Authorization request header, The first parameter req of the preprocessing hook is used to receive the request object for processing.

-It should be noted that the scope of the decorator hook function is different from that of the general hook function in Client the class request function.
+It should be noted that the scope of the decorator hook function is different from that of the generic hook function.
 For the default request function, the processing order is as follows

 1. @api.before Hook function